Estimate Time4 min

 Also, momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced.
 Similarly, stochastics can remain below 20 in oversold territory for extended periods after a sustained downtrend, without meaning the stock is becoming more oversold.

 Of course, you shouldn't take a trading action based solely on this one signal.
-Like any technical indicator, stochastics are best used in combination with other technical indicators, such as volume trends, as well as a macroeconomic analysis of the market and business cycle, and, if used with individual stocks, an analysis of earnings and more company fundamentals.
+Like any technical indicator, stochastics are best used in combination with other data points, macroeconomic analysis of the market and business cycle, and, if used with individual stocks, an analysis of earnings and more company fundamentals.

 Choose the criteria.
 See stocks that match.